Angela Winbush: Sharp and subsequent follow-ups

-On June 26, 1993, Winbush and Isley, 13 years Angela's senior, married.
-A year later Winbush released her third self-titled solo album, which included the R&B hit, "Treat U Rite."
-Produced by Chuckii Booker, the song peaked at number six on the R&B chart making it Winbush's ninth top ten R&B hit altogether in her career.
-In 1996, Winbush produced the bulk of The Isley Brothers' Mission to Please album, which included the hit "Floatin' On Your Love," a duet between Angela and Ron Isley.
-The song was later remixed by Sean "Puffy" Combs and featured guest vocals from Lil' Kim and the group 112 in backgrounds.
-The video for it showcased Winbush serenading Isley's Mr. Biggs character.
-Winbush continued to collaborate with the Isley Brothers until 2001's Eternal with Angela notably only contributing one track ("Warm Summer Night") as their marriage began to cool off.
+On June 26, 1993, Winbush married Isley, who was 13 years her senior.
+A year later, Winbush released her third, self-titled solo album, which included the R&B hit, "Treat U Rite."
+Produced by Chuckii Booker, the song peaked at number six on the R&B chart making it Winbush's ninth top ten R&B hit of her career.
+In 1996, Winbush produced the bulk of The Isley Brothers' Mission to Please album, which included the hit "Floatin' on Your Love," a duet between Winbush and Ron Isley.
+The song was later remixed by Sean "Puffy" Combs and featured guest vocals from Lil' Kim, with background vocals by 112.
+The music video showcased Winbush serenading Isley's Mr. Biggs character.
+Winbush continued to collaborate with the Isley Brothers until 2001's Eternal with Angela notably only contributing to three tracks as their marriage was coming to an end.
 In 2002, Winbush and Isley quietly divorced.
-In 2003, Winbush made news when it was found out she was diagnosed with ovarian cancer.
-Eventually after a successful surgery, the cancer was in remission and Winbush returned to perform on the road.
+In 2003, it was reported that Winbush had been diagnosed with ovarian cancer.
+Following successful surgery and treatment, the cancer went into remission and she returned to performing.

 Legacy and influence

-Since starting out with Rene & Angela, Winbush and Moore have played an influence on various R&B and hip-hop acts.
-In the latter genre, their music has been sampled by acts such as The Notorious B.I.G. (who featured her and Jay-Z on his Rene & Angela-sampled "I Love You More" for the song "I Love the Dough"), Foxy Brown (who sampled her "I'll Be Good" for her 1997 top ten hit, "I'll Be," Rapper Sylk-E. Fyne's 1998 hit "Romeo and Juliet" that samples Rene and Angela's "You Don't Have to Cry," and last but not least singer Avant re-recorded the Rene & Angela ballad, "My First Love," with singer Keke Wyatt in 2000.
+Since their beginnings as Rene & Angela, Winbush and Moore have influenced various R&B and hip-hop acts.
+In hip-hop, their music has been sampled by acts such as The Notorious B.I.G. (who featured her and Jay-Z on "I Love the Dough" which sampled Rene & Angela's "I Love You More"), Foxy Brown (who sampled her "I'll Be Good" for her 1997 top ten hit, "I'll Be"), Sylk-E. Fyne's 1998 hit "Romeo and Juliet" sampled Rene and Angela's "You Don't Have to Cry," and Avant re-recorded the Rene & Angela ballad, "My First Love," with Keke Wyatt in 2000.
 In appreciation during Avant's performance of the song on BET's 106 & Park, in 2001, Winbush surprised the audience by singing alongside Avant on the song.
 As a singer, Winbush is well noted by her gospel-influenced musical humming during her songs.
 She has influenced the likes of Syleena Johnson and Chante Moore.
 Winbush and former partner Rene Moore also shared the distinction for being one of the first R&B acts to prominently feature a rap act in a R&B song sharing that distinction with Jody Watley, Chaka Khan and funk band Cameo.
-Winbush also carries the distinction of being one of the few female artists to find success as a songwriter, arranger, producer and session musician (Winbush also is an avid musician playing piano and keyboards).
+Winbush is also one of the few female artists to achieve success as a songwriter, arranger, producer and session musician.
+She is a pianist and keyboardist.